 Who is the primary producer in the world?

-How can I prepare the potato?
+How can I prepare the vegetable?

 You can make potatoes in different ways, but in any case, the imperative is that you must cook them!
 So, you may steam, boil, fry, roast or bake it and prepare a vast number of dishes.